julianlam/feps/fep/ef61/fep-ef61.md

 `ap://` URLs might not be compatible with existing [ActivityPub][ActivityPub] implementations.
 To provide backward compatibility, gateway-based HTTP(S) URLs of objects can be used instead of their actual `ap://` identifiers.

 Publishers MUST use the first gateway from actor's `gateways` list when constructing compatible identifiers.
 Consuming implementations that support `ap://` URLs MUST remove the part of the URL preceding `did:` and re-construct the canonical `ap://` identifier.
+Objects with the same canonical identifier, but located on different gateways MUST be treated as different instances of the same object.

 Publishers MUST NOT add the `gateways` query parameter to object IDs if compatible identifiers are used.

+When HTTP signatures are necessary for communicating with other servers, each gateway that makes requests on behalf of an actor SHOULD use a separate secret key.
+The corresponding public keys MUST be added to actor document using the `assertionMethod` property as described in [FEP-521a].

 ## Discussion

-### did:ap URLs

-An alternative to the `ap://` URL scheme could be a new DID method providing [DID URL syntax][DID-URL].
-Example: `did:ap:example:123456/path/to/object`.

 ### Discovering locations